 Foil: To Saitama; their backstories are extremely similar, save that Garou wanted to be a villain rather than a hero.

 Good All Along: Saitama certainly thinks so.
-He (and the other Monsters) notes that Garou went out of his way to avoid actually killing any humans during his so-called Hero Hunt.
+Judging by Garou's expression when Saitama explains it, he's right.
+He (and the other Monsters) also notes that Garou went out of his way to avoid actually killing any humans during his so-called Hero Hunt.
 He also reveals that Garou's threat to kill the child he spent his entire story arc protecting was a bluff by pointing that Garou was walking in the wrong direction.
 Saitama quickly grows bored of their fight for this very reason: Saitama became a Hero because he wanted to fight villains.
 Garou isn't a true villain — he's just a guy making a ruckus in Saitama's neighborhood.

 Good Thing You Can Heal: Another of his abilities, the ability to adapt his body and slowly heal himself.
 His body is physically battered - his ribs have been broken A LOT, and that's not accounting for all the other damages he's accumilated over the years.